Abdona/TheMovieHub/README.md

 ## Installation

-- Clone the repository , use  `git clone git@github.com:Abdona/Kanban_Project.git`
+- Clone the repository , use  `git@github.com:Abdona/TheMovieHub.git`
-- open terminal and change Directory, use `cd Kanban_project`
+- open terminal and change Directory, use `cd TheMovieHub`
 - Install all Dependencies, use `npm install` or `npm i`

 ## Usage